reprotecuk/policies/ISO-27001/README.md

 <br>A summarised Security Policy document is available [here](security/readme.md)

 ## Schedule
-* Bi-Annual reviews - end of every Apr & Oct
+* Annual reviews - end of every Oct
-* Risk Assessment reviews 1mth prior to bi-annual review - end of Mar & Sept
+* Risk Assessment reviews 1mth prior to annual review - end of Sept

 ## The Process
 * The ISMS Committee are responsible for maintaining and updating the policies.